-After getting hired, your projects will consist of transcribing short audio files that average about 10 seconds.
+After getting hired, your projects will consist of transcribing short audio files that range from 10 seconds to 1 minute.

-That translates to earning $20/hour if you complete a sufficient number of files.
+That translates to earning $20 per hour if you complete a sufficient number of files with high quality.

-This company hires for all kinds of transcription work, including corporate, medical and legal.
+This company hires for many types of online transcription jobs, including corporate, medical, and legal audio files.

-They also perform a lot of foreign language translation and interpretation work.
+They also do a lot of foreign language translation and interpretation work.

-According to salary disclosures on Glassdoor, work-at-home transcriptionists earn up to $20/hour with Ubiqus.
+According to salary disclosures on Glassdoor, work-at-home transcriptionists earn up to $20 per hour with Ubiqus.